Chateau de Boussac, a medieval fortess

 The village of Boussac bought the Chateau de Boussac in 1833.

-The department of Creuse purchased it in turn in 1838, in order to house the sub-prefecture of Boussac.
+The department of Creuse purchased it in turn in 1838 to house the sub-prefecture of Boussac.

 Lady and the Unicorn Tapestry in the Chateau de Boussac